blue-smoke-media/BSM/migrationNotes.md

 <!--Remaining section-->
 <div id="footer"></div>

+## or do this: Inside the div use iframe as <iframe src="footer.html"></iframe>

+-
-Plans Page
+- Plans Page
   Write script for table to map out

 Privacy Page
 Scroll to Ref